nimbly/Resolve/README.md

 ## Requirements

-* PHP >= 7.2
+* PHP >= 8.0

 ## Container support

-Resolve can optionally be passed a PSR-11 container instance.
+Resolve can optionally be passed a PSR-11 Container instance but does not ship with an implementation.

 You can try one of these: